 OK, OK.
 Sometimes I go beyond nudging.
 Sometimes, truth be told, I find myself seized by a perverse, almost combative Pollyanna personality when a shitty attitude really gets under my skin.
 Sometimes I just want to annoy the hell out of it, although I’m trying to learn to check that impulse.
 For the most part, I just try my best to demonstrate — by my words, by my actions, by my own way of going about life — that shitty attitudes are completely worthless and counterproductive.

 I try to laugh about the silly annoyances that make other people bemoan the way the world is against them.
 (The copier has jammed.
 You have not just lost your entire family Job-style.)

 I try to take the inadvertent hassles that come with working with other people in stride.
 (No, Secretary A never does answer her phone.
 That does not mean she’s a freeloader or that you are a saint because you have less work to do and answer your phone before the first ring ends.)

 I try to never sigh, or mutter under my breath, or remark on the way things “always” or “never” happen a certain (inevitably unfair) way.
-(It’s 4:59 and again someone has handed you a last-minute fax to send?
-Welcome to the way the office has always worked.
+(It’s 4:59 and AGAIN someone has handed you a last-minute fax to send?
+Welcome to the way this office has always worked.
 Get over it or start scanning the classifieds.)

 So be it.
 You can’t save ’em all.